 Early fall is a time to annually promote family and community disaster planning.

 Every autumn, the Federal Emergency Management Agency (FEMA) stresses the importance of preparing for unexpected disasters and emergencies with National Preparedness Month.
-This year's theme is “Prepare to Protect.
-Preparing for disasters is protecting everyone you love.”
-It's the latest reminder for all Americans to stop and assess their emergency preparedness plan.
+In 2022, the theme was “A Lasting Legacy," the latest reminder for all Americans to stop and assess their emergency preparedness plan.

 In the Pacific Northwest, having proper flood insurance coverage can be a positive step toward that peace of mind.
 Most homeowners’ insurance policies exclude flooding; in fact, in respect to the FEMA definition of “flood,” general policies never cover flood damage.
 So, buying flood insurance is one of the most important steps homeowners can take to protect their investment before the next unpredictable weather event.
 Flood insurance is optional, but FEMA and the National Flood Insurance Program (NFIP) encourage you to strongly consider it if you live in a floodplain or coastal region like so many Oregonians do.
 And with the rainy season right around the corner, the time is now—it typically takes 30 days for flood insurance to go into effect.